daraymonsta/terraform-lab/README.md

 7. Login to Azure cloud using the command `az login`.
 You will need to login as a user with at least the User Access Administrator role (so that later the user can create a Service Principal with Contributor permissions).

 If you need to add the role to a user, go to Step 5.
-Otherwise, skip Step 5.
+Otherwise, if you are logged in with a user account with enough permissions (e.g. Owner), then skip Step 5.

 ### Step 5: Adding 'User Access Administrator' role to a user